grafana/writers-toolkit/docs/sources/structure/topic-types/tutorial/index.md

    ```

    {{%admonition type="note" %}}
-   Create the `cascade` field if it does not exist.
-Substitute your repo for `grafana-cloud` in this example.
+   Create the `cascade` field if it doesn't exist.
+   Substitute your repository for `grafana-cloud` in this example.
    {{% /admonition %}}

 ### Add your tutorial to the Tutorials page

 {{% admonition type="note" %}}
-This procedure is for writers who have permissions to update the Grafana website repo.
+This procedure is for writers who have permissions to update the Grafana website repository.
 {{% /admonition %}}

 To add your tutorial to the Tutorials page:

-1. Add the following code to the `$.manual_mounts` field in the `config/_default/config.yaml` file in the website repo:
+1. Add the following code to the `$.manual_mounts` field in the `config/_default/config.yaml` file in the website repository:

    ```yaml
    manual_mounts: